NandeeshaSwamy/pes_igc_design/README.md

   ![Screenshot from 2023-11-04 15-43-43](https://github.com/NandeeshaSwamy/pes_igc_design/assets/135755149/c6078e29-9c16-4cba-aa28-348e8aee03fd)

-> Step 2:Import openlane packages specifying its version and specify the design that we intend to work on, which is iiitb_icg
+> Step 2:Import openlane packages specifying its version and specify the design that we intend to work on, which is pes_icg

 ![Screenshot from 2023-11-04 16-21-09](https://github.com/NandeeshaSwamy/pes_igc_design/assets/135755149/2119109c-e31b-469c-b5bd-dc7c87aab53b)